shybovycha/configscript/README.md

 }
 ```

-This repo includes a parser implementation in C++, so grammar is spiced up with the C++-related [actions](https://github.com/antlr/antlr4/blob/master/doc/actions.md).
+This repo includes a parser implementation in C++, so grammar is spiced up with the C++-specific [actions](https://github.com/antlr/antlr4/blob/master/doc/actions.md).

 ## Building